AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## Create a RAM role

-You cannot directly select Message Queue for Apache Kafka as the trusted service of a RAM role.
-Therefore, select any support services as the trusted service when you create a RAM role.
-Then, manually modify the trust policy of the created RAM role.
+You cannot select Message Queue for Apache Kafka as the trusted service of a RAM role.
+Therefore, you must select any supported service as the trusted service when you create a RAM role.
+Then, you can manually modify the trust policy of the created RAM role.

 1. In the left-side navigation pane, click **RAM Roles**.